 Legal Services Corporation (LSC) - The Congress of the United States entrusts the Legal Services Corporation with a dual mission: to promote equal access to justice and to provide high-quality civil legal assistance to low-income Americans.
 Surveys indicate that 80 percent of the need is unmet.
 Even this may be an understatement -- many people who are eligible for civil legal aid do not seek it.
 Moreover, the analysis for the Justice Gap Report was completed before the 2008 recession and a series of natural disasters, including Hurricane Katrina, which swelled the need for civil legal aid and the number of people without access to it.
 Also see Wikipedia article for more informatin and a listing of LSC programs throughout the U.S.

-Legal Services for Children (LSC) - Provides free legal and social work services to children and youth in order to stabilize their lives and help them realize their full potential.
+Legal Services for Children (LSC-SF) - Provides free legal and social work services to children and youth in order to stabilize their lives and help them realize their full potential.
 1254 Market St. 3rd Floor, San Francisco, CA 94102.

 Legal Services for Prisoners with Children (LSPC) - Works in partnership with other organizations and grassroots activists to promote change in California’s criminal justice system.
 Engages in impact litigation, as counsel or co-counsel, and occasionally as a plaintiff.
 Recent cases are in the area of prison conditions, including solitary confinement.
 Regularly engages in organizing campaigns in collaboration with numerous other organizations, including CURB Coalition partners throughout the state of California.